WGBH/stock-sales-2/app/views/about/faq.md

 a watermark will download to your desktop.

 #### How can I order a screener of a program with time code?
-For professional licensing requests ONLY, we can provide a copy of the program with burned in time code as a digital file or DVD for $50.
+For professional licensing requests ONLY, we can provide a copy of the program with burned-in time code as a digital file or DVD for $50.

 #### Can I obtain copies of source materials (interviews, news footage, b-roll, etc)?
 We can provide screening copies of these materials for a fee for professional licensing requests only.

 #### How can I find out the source of a shot?
 Can you send me a shot log from one of your programs?
-No.  We do not release our program log but we can provide information to you on the source of the shots you are inquiring about for a fee of $50 per shot.
+No.  We do not release our program log but we can provide information to you about the source of the shots you are inquiring about for a fee of $50 per shot.

 ### HOW TO LICENSE:

 #### How to License or Order Rights Ready Clips:
-Copy the clip's 14 digit reference number which begins with GBH and include the clip description and send us an email with your order.
+Copy the clip's 14 digit reference number which begins with GBH, include the clip description and send us an email with your order.
 Once payment has been made and you have agreed to our on line license/or a license agreement has been signed, we will deliver a high resolution version of the clip to you via a secure online link.

 #### What format and codec is the digital master file for your rights ready clips?